NOW ACCEPTING APPLICATIONS!

-With its new Solo Practice Incubator, Cleveland-Marshall College of Law will help launch its recent graduates each year in their own new solo law firms.
+With its Solo Practice Incubator, Cleveland-Marshall College of Law has helped launch its recent graduates each year in their own new solo law firms.

-The Incubator will contribute to its tenants' success in several concrete ways.
-It will provide direct support by way of discounted rent, business services, and amenities; the input and guidance of prominent Cleveland practitioners and Cleveland-Marshall's own faculty; the comradeship of their fellow graduate-entrepreneurs; and a start to their careers within the confines of their own alma mater.
+The Incubator contributes to its tenants' success in several concrete ways.
+It provides direct support by way of discounted rent, business services, and amenities; the input and guidance of prominent Cleveland practitioners and Cleveland-Marshall's own faculty; the comradeship of their fellow graduate-entrepreneurs; and a start to their careers within the confines of their own alma mater.

-The Incubator will take its tenants' success as its primary goal, but it will also make serious contributions to the larger community.
-It will be among Cleveland-Marshall's first steps in the evolution of legal education toward more practice-oriented, experience-based training.
-It will also encourage new models of legal services delivery, as traditional models have proven inflexible in changing economic times and have made access to justice expensive and unavailable to many Americans.
+The Incubator takes its tenants' success as its primary goal, but it will also make serious contributions to the larger community.
+It was among Cleveland-Marshall's first steps in the evolution of legal education toward more practice-oriented, experience-based training.
+It also encourages new models of legal services delivery, as traditional models have proven inflexible in changing economic times and have made access to justice expensive and unavailable to many Americans.

-The Incubator will house tenants in state-of-the-art, newly constructed office space, to which they will have 24-hour secure access.
-Each tenant will establish his or her own private law practice, and the practices will be legally distinct from one another.
+The Incubator houses tenants in state-of-the-art, newly constructed office space, to which they have 24-hour secure access.
+Each tenant establishes his or her own private law practice, and the practices are legally distinct from one another.
 Tenants are free to serve any client population they choose and engage in any area of law practice.
 They will develop their practices as they would under other circumstances, under their own direction and at their own expense.

 Tenants will receive substantial guidance in the practical management of their firms and the handling of their cases.
 They will be assisted by a Coordinator, who will be an established solo or small firm practitioner headquarted in Cleveland.
 The Coordinator will be available to them as needed for guidance and trouble-shooting, and will hold regular workshops to discuss practical management and pending matters.
 The Coordinator will be compensated by Cleveland State University as an independent consultant, and will be a member of the Incubator’s governing Advisory Council.
 Tenants will also benefit from frequent presentations and workshops by local businesses, service providers and others on matters of concern to them, like marketing, financial and retirement planning, and insurance.
 And they will be able to workshop pending client matters with leading Cleveland attorneys in confidential, closed-door sessions within the Incubator.